MicrosoftDocs/sdk-api/sdk-api-src/content/wmpservices/index.md

 ## -description

-This header is used by Windows Media Player SDK.
+This header is used by wmp.
 For more information, see:

 - [Windows Media Player SDK](../_wmp/index.md)